 Alter needed a mark that would represent and define more than just tailoring at your fingertips.
 As we listened to the founders and their vision, one theme seemed to emerge that was prevalent for the company among long periods of time: measurements.

-As the B2C dimension was quite clear, there was another aspect of Alter that made it great — in the long-run, measurements turn into very important and valuable data.
+As the B2C dimension was quite clear, there was another aspect of Alter that made it great — in the long-run, users measurements turn into very valuable data.
 At the same time, it's the basis of why the company functions: to get people's measurements once and eliminate the stress forever.
 No more returns due to bad fits, no more repetitive measuring sessions.

 The theme was not obvious, yet it's what Chagency_ uncovered to be the essence of the company.
 Needlessly to say, the visual identity that resulted matched the founders' vision before they even knew it — conveying perfectly what they're about both to their users, the companies they're doing business with and to themselves.